asifhg/CGold/docs/tutorials/variables/cache.rst

 ==============

-Because of the global nature of cache variables and options (well it's cache too) you should do prefix it with the name of the project to avoid clashing in case several projects are mixed together by ``add_subdirectory``:
+Because of the global nature of cache variables and options (well it's cache too) you should prefix it with the name of the project to avoid clashing in case several projects are mixed together by ``add_subdirectory``: